ix-ax/AXOpen/docfx/articles/data/AxoDataExchange.md

 At this point, we have everything ready in the PLC.

-We must now tell the `DataManager` what repository we will use.
-We will work with data stored in files in JSON format.
+We must now tell the `DataManager` what repository to use.
+As a example, data repository is set as JSON files.

 Let's create a configuration for the repository and initialize remote data exchange: